TUDelft-CITG/coastpy/README.md

 ## License

 `coastpy` was created by Floris Calkoen.
 The software is licensed under the terms of the MIT license.
-Data licenses can be found in the respective STAC collection.
+Data licenses are typically CC-BY-4.0, and can be found in the respective STAC collection.

-## Credits

-Initial template of `coastpy` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).